Doubling Time Calculator

-The Rule of 72 formula is not as precise as the doubling time formula, but it is very easy to use.
+The Rule of 72 formula is not as precise as the doubling time formula, but it is still a decent approximation and very easy to use.
 The Rule of 72 formula is:

 periods × rate = 72

-The Rule of 72 is used because it has many factors (2, 3, 4, 6, 12, 24, etc.), but using 69 or 70 is actually much more accurate.
+The Rule of 72 is used because it has many factors (2, 3, 4, 6, 12, 24, etc.), and thus it is easy to simplify in many use cases, but using 69 or 70 is actually much more accurate.
 For this reason, you might see the Rule of 69 or the Rule of 70 used in its place, but the concept is the same.

 |Growth Rate||Periods Using Doubling Time Formula||Periods Using the Rule of 72|